Office of the Leader of the House of Lords

-The Office of the Leader of the House of Lords (OLHL) is a ministerial department of the Cabinet Office with the duty of providing support to the Leader of the House of Lords, currently Lord True.
+The Office of the Leader of the House of Lords (OLHL) is a ministerial department of the Cabinet Office with the duty of providing support to the Leader of the House of Lords, currently Baroness Smith of Basildon.
 Duties include assisting the leader in providing information, as well as answering questions from members of the House of Lords and the British Government.

 The deputy leader also provides support for the office including questioning government ministers and working on legislation debated by the house.
 The deputy leader is not a cabinet level minister.
-It also supports the Lords Whip's Office.
+It also supports the Lords Whips' Office.